aws-samples/gitlab-for-eks/content/040_gitlab_gitops_via_agent/045_setup_gitops_pull_agent.md

 14. In the browser tabs, *Click* **[the tab with the Environments page]**

-15. On the ‘production’ line, to the right, *Click* **Open**/
+15. On the ‘production’ line, to the right, *Click* **Open**

     > You can see the production deployed application

-16. Keep refreshing the brower window if the site is not yet displaying.
+16. If there an error indicating there is no site yet, keep refreshing the browser window until the site displays.

 {{< admonition type=warning title="Warning" open=true >}}